chrishengler/checkyrs/README.md

 # checkyrs

 A command-line game of Draughts, written in C++.

-Initial version will allow for games between two human-controlled sides.
-Some level of AI will follow.
+Built in OSX Mavericks, other OSX/*nix systems untested but should work in principle.
+GUI may or may not follow.

+Will allow Human vs. Human, Human vs. AI, AI vs. AI.

+AI based on Negamax algorithm.
+Variable depth lookahead and configurable aggression/defensiveness to come.